Day of Rage (Bahrain)

 The Day of Rage (يوم الغضب) is the name given by protesters in Bahrain to 14 February 2011, the first day of the national uprising as part of the Arab Spring.
 Inspired by successful uprisings in Egypt and in Tunisia, Bahraini youth organised protests using social-media websites.
 They appealed to the Bahraini people "to take to the streets on Monday 14 February in a peaceful and orderly manner".
 The day had a symbolic value, being the ninth and tenth anniversaries of the country's 2002 constitution and the National Action Charter respectively.

 Some opposition parties supported the protests' plans, while others did not explicitly call for demonstration.
 However, they demanded deep reforms and changes similar to those by the youth.
 Before the start of protests, the cabinet of Bahrain had introduced a number of economic and political concessions.
 The protests started with a sit-in in solidarity with the Egyptian Revolution of 2011 in the vicinity of the Egyptian embassy in the capital Manama ten days before the Day of Rage.
 On the eve of 14 February, security forces dispersed hundreds of protesters south of Manama.

 On 14 February, thousands of Bahrainis participated in 55 marches in 25 locations throughout Bahrain.
 Protests were peaceful and protesters demanded deep reforms.
 The earliest demonstration started at 5:30 a.m. in Nuwaidrat, and the last took place just minutes before midnight in the vicinity of Salmaniya Medical Complex heading to the Pearl Roundabout.
 The largest was on the island of Sitra.
 Security forces responded to protests by firing tear gas, rubber bullets, stun grenades and birdshot.
 More than 30 protesters were injured and one was killed by birdshot.
 The Bahraini Ministry of Interior said a number of security forces were injured after groups of protesters attacked them.

 Background

-Bahrain is a tiny island in the Persian Gulf that hosts the United States Naval Support Activity Bahrain, the home of the US Fifth Fleet; the US Department of Defense considers the location critical for its ability to counter Iranian military power in the region.
+Bahrain is a tiny island nation in the Persian Gulf that hosts the United States Naval Support Activity Bahrain, the home of the US Fifth Fleet; the US Department of Defense considers the location critical for its ability to counter Iranian military power in the region.

 The Saudi Arabian government and other Gulf region governments strongly support the King of Bahrain.
 Although government officials and media often accuse the opposition of being influenced by Iran, a government-appointed commission found no evidence supporting the claim.
 Iran has historically claimed Bahrain as a province, but the claim was dropped after a UN 1970 survey found that most Bahraini people preferred independence over Iranian control.